CiscoAI/kubeflow-examples/mnist/README.md

 1.  (**Optional**) If you want to use a custom image for training, create the training Image and upload to DockerHub.
 Else, skip this step to use the already existing image `gcr.io/cpsg-ai-demo/tf-mnist-demo:v1`.

 > **NOTE.** Images kept in gcr.io might make things faster since it keeps images within GKE, thus avoiding delays of accessing the image
-> from a remote container registry*.
+> from a remote container registry.

    Point `DOCKER_BASE_URL` to your DockerHub account.
 Point `IMAGE` to your training image.
 If you don't have a DockerHub account, create one at [https://hub.docker.com/](https://hub.docker.com/).